Roseville Pottery: History

 Frederick Hurten Rhead was the art director of Roseville between 1904 and 1909.
 He is associated with the Della Robbia line, and he designed or oversaw the Juvenile, Donatello, Mostique and Pauleo lines.
 Frederick's brother Harry Rhead stayed on at Weller after Frederick left.

-Frank Ferrell became the art director for Roseville in 1917 and was responsible for creating many popular Roseville designs.
-Among Roseville's most popular designs are Blackberry, Sunflower, and Pinecone.
+Frank Ferrell became the art director for Roseville in 1917 and was responsible for creating many popular Roseville designs, which included Blackberry, Sunflower, and the company's most successful design, Pine Cone, which was produced in over 75 different shapes.

 The Roseville Pottery Company produced its final designs in 1953, and the following year their facilities were bought by the Mosaic Tile Company.

-In 2017, a company named The Kings Fortune of Fishers, Indiana, was granted trademarks by the U.S. Patent Office for both Roseville and Roseville Pottery.
-Marina Bosetti, a ceramic artist in Raleigh, North Carolina, has been contracted to produce limited-edition tiles in the Art Nouveau style for the company.
+In 2017, a company named The Kings Fortune in Fishers, Indiana, was granted trademarks by the U.S. Patent Office for both Roseville and Roseville Pottery.
+Marina Bosetti, a ceramic artist in Raleigh, North Carolina, was contracted to produce limited-edition tiles in the Art Nouveau style for the company.

 Collectors

 Since the company closed in the 1950s, Roseville pottery has seen two distinct revivals: one with baby boomers in the 1970s, and again in the late 1990s and early 2000s during the Mission Style revival.

 Today, many Roseville styles remain relatively common while rare pieces can fetch hundreds or even thousands of dollars.
-Because Roseville's designs were so influential, replicas and counterfeits are common, and the wide variety of kiln markings—or the lack thereof—on genuine pieces can be confusing for collectors.
+Because Roseville's designs were so influential, replicas and counterfeits are common, and the wide variety of labels, backstamps, and kiln markings—or the lack thereof— utilized by through the company's history on genuine pieces can be confusing for modern collectors.